LaurenDupuis/Helis_Omics_12-13_January_2020/index.md

 The data used for the tutorials is from the study of [Lu et al. 2010](https://www.ncbi.nlm.nih.gov/pubmed/20802022) and is freely available for download [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=gse19804).

+The pre-processed data that we will use for the course can be downloaded [here](https://github.com/LaurenDupuis/Helis_Omics_12-13_January_2020/tree/main/Data).

 ## Introduction to Biological Pathways
 For this part of the course you will need to [download](https://pathvisio.github.io/downloads) the pathway drawing software [PathVisio](https://pathvisio.github.io/).
 Follow the Binary Installation instructions in the [Installation Guide](https://pathvisio.github.io/pages/installation_guide.html) for your operating system.